alapchr/prac-aws-doc-sdk-examples/javav2/example_code/acmpca/README.md

 <!--custom.instructions.start-->
 To run the code examples, see the usage instructions in the comments of the example file.

-The example requires parameters for the AWS region and an S3 bucket name for CRL revocation to run the CreateCertificateAuthority code sample.
+For Example:

-For example:
+This example requires parameters for the AWS region and an S3 bucket name for CRL revocation to run the CreateCertificateAuthority code sample.

-mvn exec:java -Dexec.mainClass="com.example.acmpca.CreateCertificateAuthority" -Dexec.args="us-east-1 my-crl-bucket"
+**mvn exec:java -Dexec.mainClass="com.example.acmpca.CreateCertificateAuthority" -Dexec.args="us-east-1 my-crl-bucket"**
 <!--custom.instructions.end-->